 Perforation is defined for our print finishing purposes as a series of small holes in a substrate such as paper or cardboard.

-Micro Perforation isn’t defined in the dictionaries I have.
+Micro Perforation isn’t defined in the dictionaries we have.
 “Micro” however, is defined as “very small,” which leaves us with a definition of micro perforation as a “series of very small holes in a substrate.”
 How’s that for a very subjective and relative term?!
 In the packaging industry, which deals extensively with a nearly infinite variety of perforating rules, a micro perforation has come to be known as a perforation in the 15 to 20 teeth-per-inch range, or higher.

 Burst Strength is the “maximum uniformly distributed pressure, applied at right angles to its surface,” that a single sheet of paper can withstand under test conditions.
 Related to this is elongation, or how far you can stretch a piece of paper before it ruptures.
 (From Sappi Paper, Paper Standards & Measurements.)